michelson/Dante/README.md

 ## Status

-> Dante3 is on beta, actively maintained, with all the features that Dante2 has.
+> Dante3 is beta, actively maintained, with all the features that Dante2 has.
 As is relying in Prosemirror/TipTap this has better browser support and mobile support.
 Also has realtime collab capabilities.

 ## Monorepo